 “Uh-huh!”
 Melissa agreed with a sharp nod and a ballerina twirl.

 “Millie would love that Melissa is wearing her shoes,” Dan agreed.
 “They were her favorite pair.”

 “I’m sure you know this, but everyone loved your wife,” Beth said.
 “They had a really hard time coming into the store and not seeing her here.
 She was all anyone wanted to talk about for a very long time.
 She was a very special person.”

 “She was,” Dan exhaled as he felt a huge weight lift from his shoulders.
 “Well, you’re probably getting ready to close and I should get going—”

 “Wait!”
-Melissa cried, pulling away from Beth and running toward the back of the store.
-She changed direction and ran right up to Dan, pointed her finger at him, her face serious, and commanded, “Stay right here.”
+Melissa pulled away from Beth started toward the back of the store.
+Immediately, she changed direction and ran right up to Dan.
+Pointing her finger at him, her face serious, she commanded, “Stay right here.”

-She ran back through the store and while he waited for her to return, he wandered the aisles again, remembering how much he hated to dust the shelves, and how much he loved the smell of Aisle Four.
+While he waited for her to return, he wandered the aisles once more, remembering how much he hated to dust the shelves, and how much he loved the smell of Aisle Four.
 He didn’t know what long-ago spill had soaked into the wooden floor and settled into the grain, but no matter what they had stocked on the shelves in that aisle it always smelled the same, and he loved it.
 It was the smell of his life in Hollings.

 “Another Melissa masterpiece!
 Thank you very much.”

 “I really like the flower you put in all of your pictures.
 It’s very unique.”